 But what about the money part of the equation?
 Did you save enough money for your retirement?

-Unfortunately most people under estimate what they really need to live on when they are no longer working.
+Unfortunately most people underestimate what they really need to live on when they are no longer working.
 Especially women.
-Women live longer then men…and sometimes the money runs out and they are stuck living below the poverty level.
+Women live longer than men…and sometimes the money runs out and they are stuck living below the poverty level.

 Don't let that happen to you!